Updated: Sep 14

 I hope this article has enlighted you a little and you now understand more about what it takes to make a bespoke wedding cake - and how many cake makers cost their work.
 Do you still think they are expensive?
 I'd love to hear your comments below!

 Hi, I'm Erin and I started my wedding and celebration cakes business Birch House Bakery in 2016.
 With 8 years of cake making and design experience I am passionate about creating beautiful, stylish cakes that celebrate you.
-I strive to adopt an ethos of sustainability in my work by sourcing ingredients from local and British suppliers, using biodegradable products and planting a tree for every £100 spent with MoreTrees.
+I strive to adopt an ethos of sustainability in my work by sourcing ingredients from local and British suppliers and using biodegradable products.
 Please do get in touch to discuss any upcoming cake orders and your requirements.
-Birch House Bakery is based in West Sussex, UK.
+Birch House Bakery is based in Haywards Heath, West Sussex, UK.

 Find out more about Erin.